Stad Municipality: Coat of arms

-The coat of arms was approved on 15 May 2019.
-The arms are blue and white and show a two-part design with St. Sunniva on the left and a fjord horse on the right.
-It is a combination of the old arms of the two municipalities of Selje and Eid which were merged to form Stad.
+The coat of arms was granted on 15 May 2019 for use starting on 1 January 2020 when the municipality was established.
+The arms have a teal-colored field (background) and the charge is a two-part design with St. Sunniva on the left and a fjord horse on the right.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The arms are an informal impalement of the old arms of the Selje Municipality and Eid Municipality which were merged in 2020 to form Stad.
 These two figures were chosen because the region is well known for its own race of horses, called the Fjording, that are very common and popular in the area.
 The Fjording is characterised by its white and black mane.
-The woman is a depiction of Saint Sunniva, the royal Irish missionary who died as a martyr on the island of Selja while trying to convert he locals to Christianity.
+The woman is a depiction of Saint Sunniva, the royal Irish missionary who died as a martyr on the island of Selja while trying to convert the locals to Christianity.
 Later, the Selje Abbey was built on the spot where she died.
 She was later named the patron saint of the Norwegian Diocese of Bjørgvin and all of Western Norway.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has six parishes (sokn) within the municipality of Stad.
+The Church of Norway has six parishes (sokn) within Stad Municipality.
 It is part of the Nordfjord prosti (deanery) in the Diocese of Bjørgvin.

 Geography

 Stad Municipality is located in the northwesternmost part of Vestland county, in the Nordfjord region.
-It includes the Stad peninsula and the islands of Barmøya, Venøya, and Selja.
+It includes the Stadlandet peninsula and the islands of Barmøya, Venøya, and Selja.
 The Sildagapet bay, the North Sea, and the Vanylvsfjorden lie on the western sides of the municipality.
 The Nordfjorden runs along the south side of the municipality.
-Hornindalsvatnet, the deepest lake in Europe, is partially located in the municipality.
+Hornindalsvatnet, the deepest lake in Europe, is partially located in the western part of the municipality.
+The highest point in the municipality is the 1297.17 m tall mountain Glitregga, on the border with Stryn Municipality.

 Stad Municipality is bordered to the southwest by Kinn Municipality, to the north by Vanylven Municipality, Sande Municipality, and Volda Municipality (in Møre og Romsdal county).
-The municipalities of Bremanger and Gloppen lie to the south, across the fjord.
+Bremanger Municipality and Gloppen Municipality lie to the south, across the fjord.
 Stryn Municipality lies to the east.

 Government

-All municipalities in Norway, including Stad, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elects a mayor.
-The municipality falls under the Sogn og Fjordane District Court and the Gulating Court of Appeal.
+Stad Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Sogn og Fjordane District Court and the Gulating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Stad is made up of 33 representatives that are elected to four year terms.
-The party breakdown for the council is as follows:
+The municipal council (Kommunestyre) of Stad Municipality is made up of 31 representatives that are elected to four year terms.
+The tables below show the current and historical composition of the council by political party.